A Korean-Canadian opera singer rediscovers her voice in small-town Saskatchewan

 They found an accompanist in pianist Beth Lundsten, and downloaded two scores from the internet — O Mio Babbino Caro by Puccini and Dong Shim Cho by the Korean composer Sung-Tae Kim.

-Jenny and Beth practised a couple of times and then arranged to meet David in the church for what was planned as a private recording session.
+Jenny and Beth practised a couple of times and then arranged to meet Gutnick in the church for what was planned as a private recording session.

 Jenny still works at Hidden Valley Foods, but her talent is no longer an Eastend secret.
 She is now planning to give a full concert for all her neighbours, customers and friends in the months to come.